 The Best Clematis Varieties

-Clematis has to be the largest group of climbing plants grown in the UK, with a vast number of varieties of all colours, sizes, habit and flowering times.
-In a large garden, there can be a clematis in flower 10 months of the year and there is a clematis for every space; some large-flowered varieties will grow happily in a planter.
+Clematis is the largest group of climbing plants grown in the UK, with varieties of all colours, sizes, habit and flowering times.
+In a large enough garden, there can be a clematis in flower 10 months of the year.
+There is a clematis for every space: scrambling into large shrubs is a classic, and some large-flowered ones will grow happily in a planter.

-- Chop every stem down to about 60cm in February.
+- Group 3: Chop every stem down to about 60cm in February.

 There is free delivery on orders over £100, and Clematis are all covered by our Guarantee.